danielmaltz1/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part1.md

 * `build.sbt`
 * `.gitignore`

-## Running the new Application
-1. Bring up the Terminal window in IntelliJ and run `sbt run`

-2. Your project will compile and run by default on port `9000`

-3. Navigate to `localhost:9000` in your browser and you should see a greeting message from Play

-4. Where is this text coming from?
-Use the files in the `controllers` & `views` packages to investigate.
-More in-depth frontend development will be covered in a separate tutorial.

-5. Try customising both the header and page title text in those files to your own message

-6. Use `control + C` in the terminal to stop the server running

-## Running Tests
-1. Run the command `sbt test` in the terminal.
-This command runs all tests that were set up by the Play application seed, i.e. in `test/controllers/HomeControllerSpec`.

-2. You should get failed tests after changing the page title text above

-3. Alter the tests so that they now pass

-**Note: this isn't [Test-Driven Development](https://www.agilealliance.org/glossary/tdd/#q=~(infinite~false~filters~(postType~(~%27page~%27post~%27aa_book~%27aa_event_session~%27aa_experience_report~%27aa_glossary~%27aa_research_paper~%27aa_video)~tags~(~%27tdd))~searchTerm~%27~sort~false~sortDirection~%27asc~page~1))!
-Consider how you could have done the above tasks using a TDD approach.**

 ## Set up Git & GitHub Repository
 We want to track changes to the project using git.

-1. To set it up for your new repo, bring up the Terminal window in IntelliJ and run `git init`

-2. Run `git status`, and you can now see there are various files git has picked up but is not yet tracking any changes and only recognises a whole bunch of new folders and files.

-3. Run `git add .` to add all files in red to a 'staging area' in preparation for a final commit

-4. To make a commit, run `git commit -m "Initial commit"`

-5. Running `git status` again will show that there are no changes left to commit.
+Since we cloned this repo we are going to change the remote origin.

-6. Go to your GitHub account → Your repositories → Create new repository
+1. Go to your GitHub account → Your repositories → Create new repository
    * Give it the same name as your local project
    * Ensure it is public
    * Ensure 'Initialise with README' is unticked

-7. Back to the command line:
+2. Go to the command line/terminal:
    * We need to tell git where the remote GitHub repository is, so that we can push up changes.
 Run the following, substituting with your GitHub username and newly created project name
+   * `git remote rename origin upstream` (The old origin is now renamed to upstream)
-    * `git remote add origin git@github.com:<username>/<repo-name>.git`
+   * `git remote add origin git@github.com:<username>/<repo-name>.git` (A new origin is added, your github!)
-    * e.g. `git remote add origin git@github.com:miranda-hawkes/play-scala-seed.git`
+   * e.g. `git remote add origin git@github.com:vinniebrice/gradsProject.git`

-8. Run `git remote -v` to check the remote is correct
+3. Run `git remote -v` to check the remote is correct

+4. Run `git status`, and you can now see there are various files git has picked up but is not yet tracking any changes and only recognises a whole bunch of new folders and files.

+5. Run `git add .` to add all files in red to a 'staging area' in preparation for a final commit

+6. To make a commit, run `git commit -m "example message"` (Think of an appropriate message for the changes you've made)

-9. Push your new commit up to master `git push origin master`
+7. Push your new commit up to main `git push origin main` (Note: there are two places we 'can' push to, the old location, `upstream`, and your new one, `origin`.)

-10. Go to your new project on GitHub to check everything pushed up okay
+8. Go to your new project on GitHub to check everything pushed up okay.

-11. Hit the button **Add a README**
+9. Hit the button **Add a README** if a README doesn't exist.

 GitHub supports making direct changes to your repo within the web UI itself.
 This isn't generally recommended as you're unable to run tests to ensure your changes are working okay, but we can use this feature just to create a dummy README.md file:
 1. Add a commit comment describing what you're doing